-Determining whether the workstation or the network is causing video degradation - Security Center 5.9 - 5.13
+Determining whether the workstation or the network is causing video degradation - If the video you’re monitoring is jittery or is dropping frames, use the rendering rate video statistic to determine whether the workstation is the cause. - Security Center 5.9 - 5.13

 Troubleshooting video units and cameras in Security Center